 All of the willows discussed in this Bulletin belong to the group known as Section Vitisalix (sometimes called Amerina).
 These are either trees or large shrubs.
-The leaves are dimorphic (i.e. of two kinds) :---(1) the early or pro-leaves, sometimes called spring leaves, borne on the peduncles or on short barren shoots, and (2) the adult or summer leaves, produced chiefly on the long-shoots.
+The leaves are dimorphic (i.e. of two kinds):- (1) the early or pro-leaves, sometimes called spring leaves, borne on the peduncles or on short barren shoots, and (2) the adult or summer leaves, produced chiefly on the long-shoots.
 The adult (or summer) leaves usually appear later in the season, on the later-formed barren shoots; they are usually larger than the pro-leaves, more or less different in shape, and often glandular-serrate on the margins.
-The catkins are borne at the ends of new leafy short-shoots produced from lateral flower-buds formed the preceding year; these short-shoots bear pro-leaves.
+The catkins are borne at the ends of new leafy shortshoots produced from lateral flowerbuds formed the preceding year; these short-shoots bear pro-leaves.
 In Vitisalix the catkins and their pro-leaves usually appear before the adult leaves, and usually (but not always) fall away together.
 The bracteoles of the catkins are pale-coloured (whitish or greenish), concolorous (i.e. not darker towards the tip except, perhaps, in some hybrid forms).
 The nectaries are 2 (rarely 3 or 4) to each staminate flower, and 2 or 1 only to each pistillate flower; they may be free from each other, or slightly united at the base; when there is only one, it is pitcher-shaped (urceolate).
 The stamens vary from 2 to 6 in number (rarely more), the filaments and anthers are free.
+The style is short, with bifid or notched stigma.
+The capsule is glabrous.

-The Section Vitisalix is divided into three subsections, names:-(1) Fragiles, (2) Amygdalinae (sometimes called Triandrae), (3) Pentandrae.
+The Section Vitisalix is divided into three subsections, names: (1) Fragiles, (2) Amygdalinae (sometimes called Triandrae), (3) Pentandrae.
 Only the Fragiles are dealt with here.